tomrossmann/Backload/README.md

 ## Backload
 ===========
-**Backload** is a professional, full featured ASP.NET MVC 4 file upload controller and handler (server side).
+**Backload** is a professional, full featured file uplopload controller and handler (server side) for ASP.NET MVC 4 (Web API and standard ASP.NET are also supported, see code examples).
 It has been developed as part of a commercial product for the aero craft industry.
 While Backload out of the box handles the client side [jQuery File Upload Plugin](https://github.com/blueimp/jQuery-File-Upload) from blueimp, [PlUpload](https://github.com/moxiecode/plupload) from Moxiecode and [Fine Uploader](http://fineuploader.com/) from Widen Enterprises, it can be easily customized to work with any client side plugin (see [Example 09](https://github.com/blackcity/Backload/wiki/Example-10) or [Example 10](https://github.com/blackcity/Backload/wiki/Example-10).

-### IMPORTANT NOTE
-Since version 1.9.2.0 the configuration declaration has changed.
-This may cause errors if you leave your declaration and root element name unchanged.
-Read more about this [here](https://github.com/blackcity/Backload/wiki/Config-changes).

 ### Roadmap
 #### Cloud storage